MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 Bottom line: code generation often can't be trusted for anything technical and requires manual review.
 However for commodity tasks, it does very well.

-For generating a UI in Streamlit, it did outstandingly well.
+It did outstandingly well at generating a UI in Streamlit.
 The code was a little old-fashioned and didn't use the latest features, but it got me to a working solution astonishingly fast.

 It produces 'framework' code really well and saved a lot of time.
 For example, I wanted to save results to a csv and save intermediate results.
 It generated that code for me in seconds.
 Similarly, I wanted to create 'commodity' functions to do relatively simple tasks, and it generated them very quickly.
 It can automate much of the 'boring' coding work.